 - Eating enough protein to build muscle.
 Eating at least 0.7 grams of protein per pound bodyweight per day

 - Eating enough calories to gain weight.
 Eating around 250 extra calories per day will help you gain around half a pound per week.
 You’ll then need to adjust your intake based on how much weight you gain on the scale each week.

-- Trying your best to get a good night’s rest.
+- Getting enough sleep.
 Getting proper sleep will improve your willpower, energy, and muscle growth.
 And it can help limit fat gain while gaining weight.

 If you’re doing those four things, you’ll do a great job of building muscle.
 Weight gainers can help you eat enough protein and calories, so they can indeed help you build muscle.
 But there are many other ways to eat enough protein and calories.

 If you liked this article, I think you’d love our muscle-building newsletter.
 We’ll keep you updated on all the latest muscle-building information for women.
 Or, if you want us to walk you through the process of building muscle, including teaching you the lifts, giving you an entire workout program, a complete diet guide, a recipe book, and online coaching, check out our Bony to Bombshell Program.